comit-network/RFCs/RFC-002-SWAP.md

 A mandatory header expected by the receiving party is not properly specified by the sending party.

-#### `unexpected-json-field`
+#### `bad-json-field`

-The receiving party cannot properly deserialize the json header or body because of an unexpected json-field.
+The receiving party cannot properly deserialize the json header or body because of a bad json-field (e.g. a field that is not part of the specification or a wrongly typed field value).